fr4nk5ch31n3r/gtransfer/INSTALL.md

 If you add the original install path for a system installation, e.g.
 `./uninstall.sh /opt`, the gtransfer distribution will be removed from there instead.
-Because the modulefile and the bash completion file have to be installed manually, they're not removed by the uninstallation.
+Because the modulefile and the bash completion file have to be installed manually, they're not removed by the uninstallation procedure.